Califa Hammam - opening postponed

 - Health and happiness with the Califa

-Opening in early 2020 the Califa Group brings a traditional Hammam to Vejer adding yet another fabulous experience to the Califa offerings.
+The opening of the Vejer Hammam has been postponed until further notice due to COVID-19.
+We will be opening the Hammam when the tourist market recovers sufficiently.
+The Califa Group is bringing a traditional Hammam to Vejer adding yet another fabulous experience to the Califa offerings.
 The Hammam will be open to the public as well as to guests from the Califa and neighbouring hotels.

 (Representational photo only - this is the Maison Árabe hammam in Marrakesh)

 A session at the Califa Hammam will start with a relaxing session in the tepidarium followed by the calderium.
 From there bare it all in the steam room to open the pores; get lathered in savon noir an olive oil–based black soap and scrubbed with the traditional kessa glove to remove dead skin; and finally get immersed in the cool of the frigidarium for an invigorating finish.
 The result?
 Silky-smooth skin and a refreshed feeling that can beat even the hottest of days in Andalucía.

 The Hammam will be open from 0930 to 2200 and will be divided into various segments including morning ladies only sessions, family only sessions, mixed hours and men only sessions.